AndrewSRea/My_Learning_Port/JavaScript/Intro_JS_Objects/Working_with_JSON/Skills_Test/README.md

         if(i < (cats.length - 1)) {
             motherInfo += `${ cats[i].name }, `;            // Well, this conditional is written differently than previous text
-        } else {                                            // text string conditionals I've seen before, in order to make a more motherInfo += `and ${ cats[i].name }.`;         // semantically correct text string.
+        } else {                                            // string conditionals I've seen before, in order to make a more motherInfo += `and ${ cats[i].name }.`;         // semantically correct text string.
         }
     }